tiarno/reachtim/content/articles/bottle.md

 * [domajax](http://www.domajax.com/) jQuery plugin, enables ajax calls without javascript.
 * [jquery.form.serializer](https://github.com/rdiazv/jquery.form.serializer) jQuery extension to serialize HTML forms to JSON.

 The following is an example of using the `form2js` library and jQuery.
 You can use the library with arbitrarily nested JSON documents.
 However, you need to make a couple of changes to your Bottle app.
 This example template and the changed app code are in the GitHub files `alt_people.py` and `alt_person_update.tpl`.

 The main change to the `people` app is the `update_person` function, which now looks like the following.
-It reads the JSON string from the request and converts it (the function `loads` is included in the `pymongo` package that provides conversion from a string instance to a BSON document).
+It reads the JSON string from the request body and converts it.
+The `loads` function is included in the `pymongo` package that provides conversion from a string instance to a BSON document).
 Finally, it converts the `_id` to an ObjectId and saves the record back to the database.

     :::python
     @app.post('/')